Tam Courts: Ex-Dundee United boss a 'better' manager after short Honved stay - NewsBreak

 NBC Sports

-Manchester United vs Nottingham Forest: How to watch, stream link, team news
+Aston Villa vs Liverpool: How to watch live, stream link, TV, team news

-An old rivalry is renewed at the Premier League level for the first time in nearly a quarter-century when Manchester United hosts Nottingham Forest at Old Trafford (watch live, 3pm ET Tuesday Dec.
-27 on USA Network and online via NBCSports.com).
-Both Man Utd and Forest entered the World Cup...
+Aston Villa vs Liverpool: Jurgen Klopp and the Reds hope to begin their climb toward the top-four when the Premier League returns to Villa Park on Boxing Day (Monday, Dec.
+26 – watch live, 12:30 pm ET on USA Network and online via NBCSports.com).
+It was, by Liverpool’s own...

 NBC Sports